MayorFaj/kgateway/SECURITY_RESPONSE.md

 **Process Overview:**

-When a report is received, a designated maintainer will:
+When a report is received, a designated maintainer who is part of the security group will:

 1. **Acknowledge the Report**: Privately acknowledge receipt of the report from the person who submitted it.
 2. **Validate the Vulnerability**: Thoroughly review the report and work to reproduce the vulnerability.
 This helps us understand the conditions required for an exploit.